fletcher/c-sss/README.md

 This will encrypt the string and generate 3 shares, any 2 of which are required to unlock the secret.
 They are written to `all-keys.txt`.
-This file should immediately be separated, since all of they keys together can be used to decrypt the secret.
+This file should immediately be separated, since all of the keys together can be used to decrypt the secret.

 	./shamir 3 2 < secret.txt